cloudControl/documentation/Guides/PHP/Drupal 7.md

 ###6.3 Database Schema

 Ok, next we need to create a basic database schema for storing the session and log information as well as the other configuration and user data settings that Drupal stores.
-Download [the file](drupal_cloudcontrol_init.sql), ready to be used to initialise the database.
+Download [the file](drupal_exoscale_init.sql), ready to be used to initialise the database.

 Now, in the shell, we're going to load the data in to the remote mysql instance that we created earlier.
 To do so, run the following command, changing the respective options with your configuration settings, doing this for both **default** and **testing**:

     mysql -u <database_username> -p \
         -h mysqlsdb.co8hm2var4k9.eu-west-1.rds.amazonaws.com \
-        --ssl-ca=mysql-ssl-ca-cert.pem <database_name> < drupal_cloudcontrol_init.sql
+        --ssl-ca=mysql-ssl-ca-cert.pem <database_name> < drupal_exoscale_init.sql

 In the command above, you can see a reference to a **.pem** file.
 This can be downloaded from: [http://s3.amazonaws.com/rds-downloads/mysql-ssl-ca-cert.pem](http://s3.amazonaws.com/rds-downloads/mysql-ssl-ca-cert.pem).
 All being well, the command will finish silently, loading the data.
 You can check that all's gone well with following commands: